bodias/machine-learning/projects/capstone/capstone_report_template.md

 ![Days of employment histogram](home_credit/images/DAYS_EMPLOYMENT_HIST.png)

 A total of **55374 days of employment** have issues.
 For now, nothing will be done about this anomaly, but it will be treated in the section *Data Preprocessing* later on this document.
 Now, let's focus on the remaining numerical values, the **float features**.
-As previously, some basic statistics about the data was generated usin the *describe()* method :
+As seen previously, some basic statistics about the data was generated using the *describe()* method :

 ![float features statistics](home_credit/images/float_features_stats.png)